natashacavoli/data-anonymization-techniques/README.md

 # Data anonymization techniques
-Techniques of data anonymization using PostgreSQL
+Techniques of data anonymization using PostgreSQL for studies!

 ## Extensions
 ```sql